GoogleChrome/web.dev/src/site/content/en/patterns/web-vitals-patterns/images/img-tag/index.md

 * **Adjust image styling as needed:** Depending on the image's existing styling, adding `width` and `height` attributes may cause the image to render differently.
-In may cases, this can be fixed by adding `height: auto` or `width: auto` to the existing styling.
+In many cases, this can be fixed by adding `height: auto` or `width: auto` to the existing styling.

 | Previous CSS styling | Change to |